Level/abstract-level/README.md

 ### `sublevel`

 A sublevel is an instance of the `AbstractSublevel` class, which extends `AbstractLevel` and thus has the same API as documented above.
-Sublevels have a few additional properties.
+Sublevels have a few additional properties and methods.

 #### `sublevel.prefix`